 Tough on Crime

-Our strictly punitive approach to crime is tough on criminals and taxpayers, while crime itself continues largely unabated.
-The broader reality is that what we have today in the way of corrections is a symptom of a larger issue, or as John McKnight asserts in his book The Careless Society, ‘she most significant function of the criminal justice system is to compensate for the limits and failures of society’s other major systems.?
-Formerly incarcerated individuals, policy makers, corrections, and community members must all make positive shifts to shatter our disgraceful title as ‘she World’s # 1 Jailer’.
+Our strictly punitive approach to crime is tough on criminals and taxpayers, while the problems of crime and challenges to reentry are largely unabated.
+The broader reality is a symptom of a larger issue as John McKnight asserts in his book The Careless Society, “the most significant function of the criminal justice system is to compensate for the limits and failures of society’s other major systems”.
+Formerly incarcerated individuals, policy makers, corrections, and community members must all make positive shifts to shatter our disgraceful title as ‘the World’s # 1 Jailer’.
 We believe that a ‘fair shake’ for prisoners, and care for our own safety, starts with the opportunity for redemption after incarceration.
 When formerly incarcerated individuals return to society with a chance at success, we can slow the revolving door and cease to repeatedly warehouse so many of the same people.
-Economically we will free dollars that can be spent in other areas of society such as education, healthcare, and programs that can repair and rejuvenate our communities.
+Economically, we will free dollars that can be spent in other areas of society such as education, healthcare, and programs that can repair and rejuvenate our communities.
 Only then we will we truly become tough on crime.